Mr Prash Jesudason MB, ChB, MSc., FRCSEd (Trauma & Orth), Dip. Hand Surg (Br)

 With needle fasciotomy the risks are lower but the recurrence rate is thought to be slightly higher than conventional surgery.

 With Xiapex, the risks are rare, but potentially serious; tendon injury (less than 1%), wound breakdown and infection (1%), severe allergic reaction (less than 1 in 1000).
 The drug works by “dissolving" the DD tissue and this causing a local allergic reaction which can be uncomfortable initially.
 In severe contractures it is not unusual for the skin to tear on manipulation of the digit.
 Occasionally the treatment doesn’t work.
-As this is a relatively new treatment, the long-term risks and consequences of this treatment are unknown.

 What is the recovery period?